openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

 * Create a thin provisioned volume.

-* Replicate volumes to remote Pure Storage array(s).
+* Replicate volumes to remote Pure Storage array(s) - synchronous replication is not supported with the NVMe driver.

 QoS support for the Pure Storage drivers include the ability to set the following capabilities in the OpenStack Block Storage API